 - Rules of the road.

-- Heavy weather sailing preparation, sail trim, man overboard recovery, and emergency procedures.
+- Person overboard recovery, and emergency procedures.